michaelkandziora/shell.envdiff/README.md

 Compare simple `NAME=value` files while reporting keys, never values.

 Blank lines are ignored.
 Each nonblank line must contain one assignment and duplicate keys are invalid input.
+Names start with a letter or underscore and may otherwise contain letters, digits, and underscores.

 ```sh
 envdiff reference.env target.env